 The data is processed with state-of-the-art information and communication technologies (ICT), often in geographical information systems (GIS) and based on a broad spectrum of mathematical algorithms and models.
-Thus Geomatics plays an important role in products, services and development tasks, which depend on geospatial data and spatial computing.
-Nowadays it has an impact on numerous disciplines including environmental management, land development and planning, engineering, geo- and life-sciences, traffic, logistics, and utilities.
+Thus, Geomatics plays an important role in products and services, which depend on geospatial data and spatial computing.
+Nowadays it has an impact on numerous disciplines including environmental management, land development and planning, engineering, geo- and life sciences, traffic, logistics, and utilities.

 Study program contents and aims

-The international study program Geomatics (M.Sc.) comprises 120 ECTS in 4 semesters with 5 modules and 30 ECTS per semester.
-The 2nd and 3rd semester cover compulsory and elective modules, where 5 electives have to be selected among 10.
+The international study program Geomatics (M.Sc.) comprises 120 ECTS in 4 semesters with generally 5 modules and 30 ECTS per semester.
+The 2nd and 3rd semesters cover compulsory and elective modules, where 6 electives have to be selected among 10.
+The courses of the 1st semester ensure that all students bring along the required knowledge base.
 For graduates with a 210 ECTS Bachelor degree, up to 30 ECTS of the 1st semester Master courses can be recognized.
-If one semester of the Bachelor or Master program has been spent abroad, also this variant can qualify as international.
+In order to qualify as an inter-national study program, one taught semester of the Bachelor or Master program or a substantial portion of the Master thesis phase has to be spent abroad.

-- Dynamic interactive visualization, communication and use of geospatial information
+- Geovisualization: Computer-aided visualization, communication and use of geospatial information;

-The aim of the Master program in Geomatics (M.Sc.) is to provide students with extensive, detailed knowledge on the theory, scientific methods, and practice in geomatics, combined with a high level of competence in the acquisition, processing, modelling, analysis and visualization of geospatial data.
-Although graduates of diverse backgrounds are accommodated within one joint program, the choice of elective modules allows for following individual interests among the various fields of geomatics and thus for a specialization.
+The aim of the Master program in Geomatics (M.Sc.) is to provide students with extensive, detailed knowledge on the theory, scientific methods, and practices in Geomatics, combined with a high level of competence in the acquisition, processing, modelling, analysis and visualization of geospatial data.
+Although graduates of diverse backgrounds are accommodated within one joint program, the choice of elective modules allows for following individual interests among the various fields of geomatics, and thus for a specialization.

-Due to the high demand for qualified geomatics engineers, the M.Sc. graduates are guaranteed a wide choice of challenging and rewarding careers at national and international level in private industry as well as at governmental or scientific institutions.
+Due to the high demand for qualified Geomatics engineers, the M.Sc. graduates are guaranteed a wide choice of rewarding careers at national and international levels in private industry as well as at governmental or scientific institutions.
 In Germany, the M.Sc. graduates can pursue a career in the higher civil service (Höherer Verwaltungsdienst).
-Furthermore, the M.Sc. degree qualifies for PhD programs.
+The M.Sc. degree also qualifies for PhD programs.
 At Karlsruhe University of Applied Sciences, PhD studies can be carried out in cooperation with different German and foreign partner universities.